 Approval process for gas and electricity meters under GB national legislation.

 Prototype meters are tested by laboratories that have been accredited against relevant international standards and their test reports may be accepted as demonstration of compliance with certain aspects of the standards.
-Regulatory Delivery (RD) will analyse the test report from the accredited laboratory and, if satisfied, complete the process for approving a specific meter type, including issuing a formal approval certificate to the manufacturer.
+The Office for Product Safety and Standards (OPSS) will analyse the test report from the accredited laboratory and, if satisfied, complete the process for approving a specific meter type, including issuing a formal approval certificate to the manufacturer.

 - diaphragm (often denoted by U6 or G4) or electronic design (denoted by E6) domestic gas meters